jimmycheng603/findmaven/README.md

-alllist.sql.bz2 including the list of all jars has 160w+ records with the format of mysql sql file which is got from maven repository until 2014-10-22, below is a sample
+alllist.sql.bz2 including the list of all jars has 160w+ records with the format of mysql sql file which is got from maven repository until 2014-10-22, below is a sample(more details in alllist.png)

 <table>
                                 <thead>